jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/non-repudiation/extensive-logs.md

   and other relevant data are uploaded to our data centers, allowing us to always know the current status of our client’s DevSecOps service.
-  These logs never expire.
+  These logs never expire and cannot be modified.

 - **IAM authentication:**
   Our IAM stores logs of login attempts made by users, accessed applications, and possible threats.
-  Logs here expire after seven (7) days.
+  Logs here expire after seven (7) days and cannot be modified.

 - **Collaboration systems activity:**
   Our collaboration systems such as email, calendar, etc.,